mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 </ul>
 ```

-You can [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the items values you're iterating over, get the current item index and provide a key, so Svelte can keep track of changes:
+You can [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the value you're iterating over, get the current item index, and provide a unique key so Svelte can keep track of changes:

 ```svelte:App.svelte {2}
 <ul>